List of Fables characters: The Blue Fairy

 The Blue Fairy was the one who turned Pinocchio into a real boy centuries ago.
 She took his wish too literally and made it so that he would be a real boy, therefore never growing up and experiencing puberty.
 She lent Geppetto some of her power in order for him to turn more of his puppets into real people, but soon she saw how greedy Geppetto was becoming, and started resisting.
 This prompted Geppetto to trap the Blue Fairy and use machinery to drain power from her body so he could use her power on his own.

 Pinocchio stated early on he only went to Remembrance Day celebrations to see when the Blue Fairy would show up, and that he would "kick her pretty little azure ass" whenever she did.
 Many years later, in the early period of the power struggle over the Farm, Ozma brought the Blue Fairy to the Farm, obviously wanting revenge on Geppetto for his wicked deeds.
 The Blue Fairy tried to attack Geppetto, but was interrupted when Pinocchio attempted to beat her up, wanting revenge for being stuck as a boy for centuries.
 She quickly overpowered him and went after Gepetto, but the Sheriff, Beast, intervened and managed to talk the Blue Fairy into going away for 777 days, at which time she promised to return and expected Beast to have Geppetto ready and waiting to receive her vengeance.
 If not, she was going to take Beast prisoner for 777 years.

 Later, Beast is able to stall her by saying that Gepetto wishes to marry her.
 The Blue Fairy chooses the Lady of the Lake as her intermediary in the wedding negotiations.
 In the Fairest graphic novel Fairest In All The Land, the Blue Fairy and the Lady of the Lake both become victims of a serial killer, who is revealed to be Goldilocks.
 Cinderella is able to resurrect the victims, but can only bring back half of them, and chooses the Lady of the Lake over the Blue Fairy.
-The Blue Fairy is cast into what the Magical Mirror calls the "stay dead group", meaning even the mirror does not expect her to return to the living (though her severed head can continue to talk).
+The Blue Fairy is cast into what the Magical Mirror calls the "stay dead group", meaning even the mirror does not expect her to be resurrected.